Boosting Exploration in Multi-Task Reinforcement Learning using Adversarial Networks: Variational Bound Inference.

 From the above Equation~\ref{vi_1}, we can construct a lower bound for our entropy term $\mathcal{H}[\pi(a_i|s_i,t)]$ as follows:

-where $\mathcal{CE}$ is cross entropy.
-To simplify the second part of the result from Equation~\ref{vi_2} , we simplify as follows:
+Where $\mathcal{CE}$ is cross entropy.
+To simplify the second part of the result from Equation~\ref{vi_2}, we simplify it as follows:

 Since, the skill embedding is conditionally independent of the state of the agent given task $t$, we can simplify $p(z|s,t)$ as $p(z|t)$.
 Similarly, since the action $a$ is conditionally independent of the task $t$ given the latent $z$, we can simplify $\pi(a|s,t,z)$ as $\pi(a|s,z)$.
-This is possible since $z$ carries all the necessary information from $t$ which is required to solve the task.
+This is possible since $z$ carries all the necessary information from $t$, which is required to solve the task.
 With the above simplifications, Equation~\ref{vi_3} further simplifies to:

-Note that $q(z|a,s,t)$ is the variational inference distribution that we are free to choose.
-Since $q(z|a,s,t)$ is intractable, we resort to a sample based evaluation of the Cross Entropy term.
+Note that $q(z|a,s,t)$ is the variational inference distribution we are free to choose.
+Since $q(z|a,s,t)$ is intractable, we resort to a sample-based evaluation of the Cross-Entropy term.
 This bound holds for any $q$.
 Similar to \cite{hausman2018learning}, we avoid conditioning $q$ on task $t$ to ensure that a given trajectory alone will allow us to identify its skill embedding.
 Substituting the results from Equation~\ref{vi_3}, Equation~\ref{vi_4}, we can rewrite Equation~\ref{vi_2} as:

 \end{proof}